+11.2.8.3 Institutional uses will be located and designed to minimize adverse effects on adjoining residential areas.

-- 11.2.7.1 In addition to the Uses Permitted in all Designations, lands designated Office will also permit the following uses: - a. major office; - b. secondary office; and - c. accessory uses. - 11.2.7.2 Accessory uses will generally be limited to a maximum of 20% of the total Gross Floor Area. - 11.2.7.3 All accessory uses should be on the same lot and clearly subordinate to the functioning of the permitted use.
+11.2.8.4 Accessory uses should generally be limited to a maximum of 20% of the total Gross Floor Area (GFA) and should be on the same lot, clearly subordinate to the functioning of the permitted use.